Gostisbehere has 3 assists, Flyers beat Canucks 3-2

 The Canucks killed off an early Flyers power play, but Alexandre Burrows was whistled for hooking moments later and Philadelphia made Vancouver pay when Simmonds banged a rebound of Gostisbehere's shot through Miller's legs for his 25th of the season and fourth in five games.

 NOTES: Horvat has four goals and four assists over his last eight games. ...
-Neuvirth allowed six goals Thursday in a loss to Edmonton.
+Neuvirth allowed six goals Thursday in a loss to Edmonton. ...
+Philadelphia earned its second win in six games (2-4-0).

 UP NEXT